 Get Inspired: “We found that we were getting a lot of commentary about our beds that indicated an improvement was needed.
 We made the decision to replace all of the hotel’s beds as quickly as possible,” says David Eisenbraun, General Manager of Pier 2620 Hotel in San Francisco.
-Now, comments regarding the hotel’s beds are substantially positive (CLICK HERE to read the full Pier 2620 success story).
+Now, comments regarding the hotel’s beds are substantially positive.

 What: “Spy” on your competitors’ guest feedback.
 Leverage sentiment analysis to identify your competitors’ operational strengths and weaknesses based on voice-of-the-customer feedback.

 Why: Harness this social media feedback to discover what guests like and dislike about your competitors’ properties.
 Use this information to highlight the ways you are better than your competitors in the eyes of their guests.

 Result: Identify competitive advantages.
 Optimize your marketing and public relations.

 Use Technology: Use an online reputation management solution to track feedback for your property and for those of your competitors.
 “Revinate is a really important tool for us to stay on top of our guest feedback, and also to see what’s happening at other hotels in our market.
 Knowing what guests are saying about our competitors and why guests are choosing to stay there is critical in a competitive market like Bangkok,” says Samir Wildemann, General Manager of the Okura Prestige Bangkok.